-It’s also advisable to ensure they contain a CTA and a X button, so that the user has the choice to either engage with the value the modal is offering, or go back to what they were doing previously.
+It’s also advisable to ensure they contain a CTA and an X button so that the user has the choice to either engage with the value the modal is offering or go back to what they were doing previously.

 Since modals are so disruptive, it’s generally recommended to avoid using more than one in short succession, especially if it’s a modal that was initiated by your system and not your user.